 REDEFINING ENERGY INVESTING

-The NYSE Pickens Oil Response Index (NYPORPR) is a modified, equal-weighted index designed to objectively identify and select stocks from market segments that have demonstrated a high correlation to changes in the price of ICE Brent Crude Oil.
+The NYSE Pickens Oil Response Index (NYPORPR) is an equal-weighted index designed to objectively identify and select stocks from market segments that have demonstrated a high correlation to changes in the price of ICE Brent Crude Oil.